 - chia seed jam or homemade cranberry sauce

-- date caramel sauce or date paste
+- date caramel sauce, date paste or homemade caramel sauce

 - nut butter caramel sauce (blend dates with a spoonful of almond or cashew butter)